 At the City Corporation, it is our vision to build and support strong, sustainable, and cohesive communities and develop a workforce that is diverse and representative of all sections of society.
 We will accomplish this by ensuring our policies, processes, service delivery and employment practices promote equality of opportunity, are inclusive and engender trust, not just because it will make our organisation stronger, but because it is the right thing to do.

-Our Equality and Inclusion Board and Establishment Committee provide strategic direction on equality, diversity, and inclusion, and ensure compliance with the Public Sector Equality Duty contained in the Equality Act 2010.
+Our Equality and Inclusion Board and Corporate Services Committee provide strategic direction on equality, diversity, and inclusion, and ensure compliance with the Public Sector Equality Duty contained in the Equality Act 2010.
 The City Corporation has increased its activity in the Equality, Diversity and Inclusion (EDI) over recent years, including setting up the Tackling Racism Taskforce and formation of numerous employee networks.
 The City Corporation is committed to finding ways to ensure the organisation is inclusive and able to sustain a welcoming and safe environment where differences are celebrated and valued.

-The quarterly update reports considered by the Establishment Committee and further information on the City Corporation's Equality and Diversity strategy and objectives together with the Equality and Inclusion Annual Report can be found on the website using the links below.
+The quarterly update reports considered by the Corporate Services Committee and further information on the City Corporation's Equality and Diversity strategy and objectives together with the Equality and Inclusion Annual Report can be found on the website using the links below.

-Establishment Committee - https://democracy.cityoflondon.gov.uk/mgCommitteeDetails.aspx?ID=253 https://www.cityoflondon.gov.uk/about-us/plans-policies/equality-inclusion
+Corporate Services Committee -

+https://democracy.cityoflondon.gov.uk/mgCommitteeDetails.aspx?ID=253.